home-assistant/home-assistant.io/source/_integrations/peco.markdown

 The PECO Outage Counter integration allows you to get the current count of power outages for any county, and the total for the operating region too.

-- **Outage Count**: This will return the current outage count for a county or the entire operating region.
+- **Outage Count**: This will return the current number of outages of a county or the entire operating region.
 - **Smart Meter**: This can utilize the smart meter functionality of select meters to verify that power is being delivered to your home.

 This integration will create the following 6 entities: